-As of March 19th, admittance policy has been changed to only allow current clients at the shelter.
-All other programs provided at 40 Prado are currently operating, including Recuperative Care, SLO-HUB for co-occurring mental health and substance abuse issues, case management, laundry, showers, three meals a day, and safe parking.
+Until further notice, all services are open to in-county residents only, with valid photo ID.
+All programs provided at 40 Prado are currently operating, including Recuperative Care, SLO-HUB for co-occurring mental health and substance abuse issues, case management, laundry, showers, three meals a day, and safe parking.

 5Cities Homeless Coalition (5CHC)

 5CHC is currently open to telephone calls for assistance, Monday through Friday from 9:30 a.m. to 5:00 p.m., please dial 805-574-1638.
 Additionally those seeking assistance may email 5CHC at [email protected].
 5CHC's office is closed to the public, except for those clients who already receive mail through 5CHC.
 5CHC is working to provide support with rental and deposit assistance for those who are homeless or at-risk of homelessness throughout San Luis Obispo County.
 In order to provide rental or deposit assistance, 5CHC is required to review all necessary documentation (as detailed below).
 Prior to requesting assistance, please gather all necessary documentation, which will assist 5CHC in expediting your request for support.
 For anyone unable to provide the requested documentation, contact 5CHC for guidance regarding other community resources that may be available.
 Additionally, 5CHC provides services, support for immediate needs, and case management for those who are homeless and living in South County.
 Please note, there is no emergency shelter available in South County other than a winter warming center that opens only on cold and rainy nights (November to March).